raphaelahrens/dwf-request/DWF-what-gets-a-dwf.md

+# How to request a DWF CVE ID

+To request a DWF CVE ID please go to https://iwantacve.org/

 # What gets a DWF CVE ID?

 Any weakness that results in a vulnerability that an attacker can meaningfully exploit.